KGJT-CD

-KGJT-CD (channel 27) is a low-power, Class A television station in Grand Junction, Colorado, United States, serving Colorado's Western Slope region as an affiliate of MyNetworkTV.
-Owned by Nexstar Media Group, it is a sister station to CBS affiliate KREX-TV (channel 5); Nexstar also operates Fox affiliate KFQX (channel 4) under a shared services agreement (SSA) with owner Mission Broadcasting.
+KGJT-CD (channel 27) is a low-power, Class A television station in Grand Junction, Colorado, United States, serving Colorado's Western Slope region.
+It is programmed primarily as an independent station, but maintains a secondary affiliation with MyNetworkTV.
+KGJT-CD is owned by Nexstar Media Group alongside CBS affiliate KREX-TV (channel 5) and is co-managed with Fox affiliate KFQX (channel 4).
 The three stations share studios on Hillcrest Avenue in downtown Grand Junction; KGJT-CD's transmitter is located at Land's End, east of the city.

 History

 The station signed on for the first time on September 1, 1994, originally carrying Fox programming.
 After that network moved to the newly established KFQX in June 2000, the station would affiliate with UPN, and stayed with that network until folding in September 2006.
 After KGJT's subsequent affiliation with MyNetworkTV, its programming became available on KREX-TV's digital signal.

 On January 20, 2008, at approximately 8:45 a.m., a fire knocked KREX, KFQX and KGJT off the air.
 The station's building and 50 years worth of archives were a total loss.
 Following the fire, KGJT began to simulcast KREX-TV's signal, except for Colorado Rockies baseball games on Sundays.
 KGJT resumed a separate schedule with MyNetworkTV programming towards the end of 2008.

 KGJT airs newscasts from its sister station, KREX-TV.
 The simulcasts only include the weekday morning newscast (5–7 a.m.)